dronefleet/mavlink/README.md

 Used in order to generate dialect-specific sources.
-The generated sources depend upon the classes of this root project, and therefore the plugin is unlikely to be of any use as a stand-alone -- If you are writing your own dialect XML files, then forking this project is likely your best bet.
+The generated sources depend upon the classes of this root project, and therefore the plugin is unlikely to be of any use as a stand-alone -- If you are writing your own dialect XML files, then forking this project is likely what you're after.

 #### mavlink (root project)
 A higher level API which provides its users with a complete abstraction from the lower level